jonot-cyber/Gameplay/README.md

 ## Prerequisites

 We recommend using the Eclipse or Intellij IDE.
+Make a personal folder.

+## Installation
-Make a personal folder, and in that folder, run `git clone https://github.com/LeoDog896/Cepi.git`.
+In a folder, run `git clone https://github.com/LeoDog896/Cepi.git`.
 Once you do this, you can use any of our projects via importing them directly in your preferred IDE.

 To use the folder `cepi-resourcepack`, you can import it into your `.minecraft` resource pack folder.
 To build and export it, you can ZIP it up.